alamirah93/Noura-Arcade-Game/README.md

 # Noura Arcade Game
-Train your skills and s aise your focus with my great arcade games.
+Train your skills and raise your focus with my great arcade games.

 ## Installation
 - Clone or download the projectwith all directories and main files.